NVIDIA/MinkowskiEngine/README.md

 - Ubuntu >= 14.04
 - CUDA >= 10.1.243 and **the same CUDA version used for pytorch** (e.g. if you use conda cudatoolkit=11.1, use CUDA=11.1 for MinkowskiEngine compilation)
-- pytorch >= 1.7 (pytorch 1.8.1 + CUDA 11.X is [unstable](https://github.com/NVIDIA/MinkowskiEngine/issues/330).
-To specify CUDA version, please use conda for installation. `conda install -y -c conda-forge -c pytorch pytorch=1.8.1 cudatoolkit=10.2`)
+- pytorch >= 1.7 To specify CUDA version, please use conda for installation.
+You must match the CUDA version pytorch uses and CUDA version used for Minkowski Engine installation. `conda install -y -c nvidia -c pytorch pytorch=1.8.1 cudatoolkit=10.2`)
 - python >= 3.6
 - ninja (for installation)
 - GCC >= 7.4.0